Don’t miss this dazzling display of almost 60,000 solar-powered lights.

-The captivating 15-acre light display across rolling hills at Sensorio in Paso Robles will reopen on June 12, after closing in March in response to the pandemic.
+The captivating 15-acre light display across rolling hills at Sensorio in Paso Robles reopened on June 12, after closing in March in response to the pandemic.
 The field filled with around 60,000 fiber-optic stemmed spheres, turns into a glowing technicolor blanket when the sun goes down.

 While California blooms were largely missed as we stayed indoors during the lockdown, this unique experience offers us a different kind of super bloom to look forward to.
 Bruce Munro: Field of Light at Sensorio was first debuted in May 2019, but due to popular demand, the internationally-acclaimed artist’s extraordinary open-air installation will be extended through January 3, 2021.